 /===/ Diplomacy 4.litdum Reloaded! /===/

-- Please notice there are some undocumented or inconsistent changes, for my lack of time to report them all.
+- Please notice that there may be some undocumented or inconsistent changes, for my lack of time to report them all.
 Feel free to ask any questions on the modpage or by PMing me at @RedMythos on ModDB.
 Thanks!

 >>> BUGFIXES <<<